Alice Badiangana: Revolution

 In August 1963, Fulbert Youlou decided to create a single party with an affiliated union, in order to control his opponents.
 In response to this all the unions called for a general strike on 13 August 1963.
 This precipitated what became known as the Trois Glorieuses, where from 13 to 15 August 1963 trade unionists led an uprising, which led to the deposition of Youlou.
 During the demonstrations, Badiangana threw back a hand grenade sent into the crowd by the army.

 Badiangana took part in the debates to build a new constitution under the new president, Alphonse Massamba-Débat.
 She was co-opted to sit on the central committee of the single party, the National Movement of the Revolution (MNR), set up in 1964.
 As a result of her work with the UJC she was appointed treasurer to the MNR.
 She was then only 24 years old.
 Along with the ten other members, she influenced the regime's policy for five years.
 Also in 1964, the National Revolutionary Movement imposed the reorganisation of all women's associations into a single organization - the Democratic Union of Women of Congo (UDFC).
 This was replaced the following year, in 1965, by the Revolutionary Union of Congolese Women (URFC) which dealt with women's issues until the sovereign national conference in 1991.

 In 1968, after Marien Ngouabi took power, Badiangana was dismissed from her post.
 However, she continued to engage in political activities.
 She was a member of the Congolese Labour Party from 1972 until the National Conference in 1991.
 She also served as a Central Committee member of the Congolese Party of Labour (P.C.T) between 1972 and 1991.
 During the transition, she was one of five National Assembly members that were included in the National Conference (and the sole woman in the National Assembly delegation).
 She also served as second secretary of the National People's Assembly.

+Legacy

+Badiangana's life and impact has been the subject of research by historian Scholastique Dianzinga.